-Series about an ex-con-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
-He isn't a coward, and he isn't lazy--just a bit on the cautious side, that's all.
-And he bears a very strong resemblance to Western TV hero Bret Maverick.
-Rockford is sometimes aided (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Angel (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
+Series about an ex-convict-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
+He isn't a coward, and he isn't lazy--just rather on the cautious side, that's all.
+And he bears a very strong resemblance to Western television hero Bret Maverick.
+Rockford is sometimes aided (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Evelyn "Angel" Martin (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
 Written by

 Marty McKee <firstname.lastname@example.org>

 Even though Jim didn't have a permit to carry a gun, he did have one that he kept either in the cookie jar or in the coffee canister in his kitchen.
 "The coffee keeps it from rusting."
 See more »

 Throughout the series, Rockford's trailer, parked in a parking lot, has electricity and running water, yet there is no evidence of a power line or plumbing attached to the unit.
 See more »

 But I will need a diversion so I can get back to Bloomberg's room and try to talk to him.

 Ohh.
 Now we're getting to the nitty-gritty.
 Now it's beginning to make sense.
 'Come on over to Rocky's, Angel.'
 Serve my favorite food.
 First time I been invited over here for so much as a glass of water.

 I could use a little help in the kitchen with the coffee and dessert.